pwnforce/uSBS/Ground-truth Benchmark/README.md

-# Ground-truth Benchmark for IoT Fuzzers
+# Ground-truth Benchmark for the IoT Fuzzers

 This repository contains the code of the `Discovery and Identification of Memory Corruption Vulnerabilities on Bare-metal Embedded Devices` paper, including the firmware used in the benchmarking section (with P2IM fuzzing scripts), code of the injected vulnerabilities and some CBMC tests to evaluate callback support.